Withiel: Church history

-The parish church, dedicated to St Clement, is in the village of Withiel and dates back to the 13th century.
-The original church was apparently a nave and chancel only but it was rebuilt in the 15th and 16th centuries in granite.
-At this time a tower and spacious south aisle were added, and later a smaller north aisle, used as a chapel by the Bevilles of Brynn.
-The dedication to St Clement is not recorded before 1478; St Clement is portrayed on the font which is of this date.
-The church and manor of Withiel belonged before the Norman Conquest to the monastery of Bodmin; the monastery retained possession until 1538.
-The benefice was never appropriated and has always been a rectory.
-Thomas Vivian, Prior of Bodmin, was also rector 1523-1533; his arms are in the east window of the south aisle.
+The parish church, the church of St Clement, dates back to the 13th century, and was enlarged in the 15th and 16th centuries with the addition of a tower and aisles.
+The dedication to St Clement is recorded from 1478, and the saint is represented on the font of that date.
+The church and manor of Withiel belonged to Bodmin Priory until the Dissolution in 1538.
+Thomas Vivian, Prior of Bodmin, served as rector from 1523 to 1533; his arms appear in the east window of the south aisle.

-There are two Cornish crosses and a cross base in the parish.
-One of the crosses is at a road junction about a mile south of the churchtown and the other in the rectory garden.
-The latter formerly stood in the road outside the rectory but was moved into the garden about 1860; it is in a good state of preservation.
+Two Cornish crosses and a cross base survive in the parish.
+One stands at a road junction about a mile south of the village, and another is in the rectory garden, having been moved there in about 1860.
 The former cross is called Inches Cross; it is thought that most of the cross shaft is buried in the ground.

-The Rev. Sir Vyell Donnithorne Vyvyan, 9th Baronet was Rector of Withiel.
-His father the Rev. Vyell Francis Vyvyan was also rector of Withiel, for 50 years.
+The rectory was held by members of the Vyvyan family, including the Rev. Sir Vyell Donnithorne Vyvyan, 9th Baronet, and his father, who served for 50 years.